Battle of Abu Ghraib: Casualties

 No US personnel were reported killed in the battle, but approximately 44 were wounded in action during the fighting, with several seriously injured enough to be helicoptered out of Abu Ghraib by the 128th Medical Company attached to the 115th Field Hospital.
 12 prisoners were also wounded.
 The US estimated 70 insurgents were believed to have been killed in the battle.
 The remains of a VBIED driver were recovered inside the prison walls, and other remains away from the prison were confirmed by the tankers that were hit by VBIEDs as well.

-Several soldiers involved received medals for valor during the attack, including five members of the 102nd Field Artillery.
+Several soldiers involved received medals for valor (with "V" device) during the attack, including five members of the 102nd Field Artillery.
 Command Sergeant Major Michael Donohue, 306th MP BN, was awarded an Army Commendation Medal with a "V" device for valor.
 Specialist McClellan of the Virginia National Guard, the soldier who contained the prison break, was later awarded the Army Commendation Medal with a "V" device.
+The Apache pilots also received Air Medals with "V" device.